 Our Master Swim Coaches

 Tim Sheeper / Founder and Head Coach

 For over 20 years Tim Sheeper has coached athletes of all ages.
 He has and is currently coaching the beginner, intermediate and elite level athlete.
-In that time he has led more than 4,000 athletes through more than 20,000 training sessions, and has become one of the most prolific triathlon coaches the country.
+In that time he has led more than 4,000 athletes through more than 20,000 training sessions, and has become one of the most prolific triathlon coaches in the country.
 Tim has been competing in triathlons for 25 years and has been racing in running competitions since the age of 8.
-His passion for building community among multi-sport athletes resulted in founded of a triathlon team in the mid 1990’s, which is now called Team Sheeper.
+His passion for building community among multi-sport athletes resulted in founding a triathlon team in the mid 1990’s, which is now called Team Sheeper.
 Tim’s mission in life is to encourage and motivate people to live a life full of activity, strengthening the body and the mind, and discovering we are capable of doing much more in life than once thought possible.
 Tim also makes family a priority.
 He has three children who are active in sports and his wife Lisa is herself a champion swimmer and team advocate.
-Tim’s interest in developing whole-person athletes extends to including families in aquatics and outdoor activities while supporting members’ personal commitments.
+Tim’s interest in developing whole-person athletes extends to families in aquatics and outdoor activities while supporting members’ personal commitments.

-Beck Seelos / Swim Coach
+Becky Seelos / Swim Coach

 Becky has been in and around water since she was a baby.
-She started off swimming competitively at age 6 and by the time she reached high school she was ready for something new; water polo stole her heart instantly!
+She started swimming competitively at age 6 and by the time she reached high school she was ready for something new; water polo stole her heart instantly!
 She has been playing water polo for 10 years, on a nationally ranked team at CSU Bakersfield (position: driver), and for fun with a masters team after college.
 In addition to Masters, Becky coaches our Menlo Mavericks Youth Water Polo team.